Vivien Savage

 Vivien Savage (born January 2, 1955) is a French singer-songwriter who reached popularity in the 1980s.
-He remains famous for its 1984 single "La P'tite Lady", which was a top twenty hit on the SNEP singles chart.
+He remains famous for his1984 single "La P'tite Lady", which was a top twenty hit on the SNEP singles chart.
 His other singles were unsuccessful, failing the chart and therefore Savage can be considered as one-hit wonder.
-He was also occasional actor, portraying Riton in José Pinheiro's 1988 film "Ne réveillez pas un flic qui dort".
-From 2006, he also participated in the concert tour RFM Party 80, composed of many artists of the 1980s.
+He was also an occasional actor, portraying Riton in José Pinheiro's 1988 film "Ne réveillez pas un flic qui dort" (Let Sleeping Cops Lie).
+In 2006, he also participated in the concert tour RFM Party 80, composed of many artists of the 1980s.